IN-CORE/incore-docs/manual_jb/README.md

 1. Install `jupyter-book` package.

-2. We recommend using virtual environment `conda` with Python 3.6-3.8.
+2. We recommend using virtual environment `conda` with Python version 3.9 or later.
 The package management and deployment tool is called `miniconda` or `anaconda`.
 Create the environment from the terminal at the project folder (called `incore_docs` here) and activate it:

    ```
-    conda create -n incore_docs python=3.8 anaconda
+    conda create -n incore_docs python=3.9 anaconda
     source activate incore_docs
    ```